mochacinno-dev/Graphica/docs/guide/layout.md

 # Layout & Positioning

-Graphica uses absolute positioning with x and y coordinates.
+CocoaGUI uses absolute positioning with x and y coordinates.
 While this is simpler than complex layout systems, it requires some planning to create organized interfaces.

 ## Understanding Coordinates

-Graphica positions widgets using pixel coordinates from the top-left corner:
+CocoaGUI positions widgets using pixel coordinates from the top-left corner:

 ```
 (0,0) ────────────────────────► X-axis